 Roof Ventilation: What’s Involved in an Attic Inspection?

 You may think that if the roof is not leaking and seems to be holding together, nothing is wrong.
 The reality is many small problems could be hidden away and ongoing, especially if the ventilation system is not working properly.
-This is why a thorough inspection of your roof and attic is very important before moving on to repairs or replacement.
+This is why a thorough inspection of your roof and attic is very important before moving on to roof repairs or replacement.

 Hire a Professional